lucasmazo32/tic-tac-toe/README.md

 - If you select an incorrect value, you will be asked to put the correct one!
 A message on the screen will tell you.

 - Enjoy!
-And last but not least, the screen will show you who is the winner!... or if none of you won.
+The screen will show you who is the winner!... or if none of you won.

+- And last but not least, after the game is over and you want to play again, you just have to type y or Y in the screen and press enter.
+The player will automatically change positions (The one that started in the first game will be the second in the other one, and so on...).

 ## Reference